WeitzGroup/SciMap-Methods/README.md

 # SciMap-Methods

-Code to accompany the manuscript "Economic Loss due to Health Funding Cuts as Distributed Across Geospatial Units"
+Code to accompany the manuscript "Economic Loss due to Health Funding Cuts as Distributed Across Geospatial Units" bv Mallory J Harris, Alyssa H Sinclair, Clio Andris, and Joshua S Weitz.

 The two scripts used to conduct all analyses NIH_impacts.Rmd (estimate county and district-level economic losses from IDC cap and terminated